jessedusty/Autonomous-Sailboat-Project/README.md

 Current Status
 ==============

-Will complete the majority of this agenda by the end of the Summer of 2014...
+Currently I am working on a land-roving robot that will use similar electronics and code to this project in order to prototype and resolve most of the bugs as it is often difficult to debug on the water. (see: https://github.com/jessedusty/land-bot)

-    In the Works:
+Grandiose plans:

-- Stage 1: Manual Control via Logitech Dual Action Joystick - COMPLETED
+- Stage 1: Manual Control via Logitech Dual Action Joystick
-- Stage 2: Testing / running it in the water - Should be done by June 20th
+- Stage 2: Testing / running it in the water
-- Stage 3: Maintaining Compass Heading / staying on a compass corse - Currently Working on To be Started:
+- Stage 3: Maintaining Compass Heading / staying on a compass corse
 - Stage 4: Tacking on command using Compass Heading (turn 90 degrees)
 - Stage 5: GPS, read GPS values to computer
 - Stage 6: Wind Direction, make wind vane, get working with USDigital Encoder, send info to Computer